alexanderpavlovets/node_basics/Notes/jenkins/README.md

 }
 ```

-6) push repo to the gihub
+6) push repo to the gihub (with webhook in the repo for public URL (Public url = expose your machine port with ngRok))
 7) Jenkins -> New Item -> Enter name -> Multibranch Pipeline -> add source -> HTTPS link from repo -> save

 ### See Jenkins file with examples in rrot dir of this repo